 - Sound: relaxing music of the client’s choice, dampen outside noises

-How to get repeat business and earn referrals
+How to get repeat business with a client retention strategy

 When you do start building up your clientele, you need to know how to keep clients and earn referrals.
 I’ve grouped keeping clients and getting referrals together in this section because you achieve both of these goals the same way.